Ulrick John

-Ulrick Tremayne John Jr. (born May 20, 1992) is a former American football offensive tackle.
-He played college football at Georgia State, and was drafted by the Indianapolis Colts in the seventh round of the 2014 NFL Draft.
-He has also played for the Miami Dolphins, Arizona Cardinals, Green Bay Packers, New England Patriots, and New Orleans Saints.
+Ulrick Tremayne John Jr. (born May 20, 1992) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Georgia State Panthers, and was selected by the Indianapolis Colts in the seventh round of the 2014 NFL draft.
+He was also a member of the Miami Dolphins, Arizona Cardinals, Green Bay Packers, New England Patriots, and New Orleans Saints.

 College career

 John played in four games off the bench as a freshman in Georgia State's inaugural season.
 In 2011, he played in 10 games, starting four, including starts at left tackle, center, and left guard.
 John started 10 games at left tackle in 2012 and started 11 games at left tackle in 2013.
 He was an All-Sun Belt honorable mention in 2013.

 Professional career

 Indianapolis Colts

-During the 2014 NFL Draft, John was selected in the seventh round, 232nd overall, by the Indianapolis Colts.
+During the 2014 NFL draft, John was selected in the seventh round, 232nd overall, by the Indianapolis Colts.
 He was placed on injured reserve on August 26 with a right leg injury.
 On September 5, 2015, John was waived.
 He was signed to the practice squad the next day.